 This is an advanced reading page for interested readers.
 The page does not provide information or suggestions relevant for day-to-day care of someone with dementia.
 If you are a caregiver looking for solutions, check our Caring for dementia menu.
 To know basics of dementia, start with What is Dementia.

-Here is a selection of dementia and caregiving related reports and policy discussions, mainly from India, and also some major reports from outside India
+This page provides a selection of dementia and caregiving related reports and policy discussions, mainly from India, along with some major reports from outside India.

 - The Dementia India Report 2010.

 - Dementia in India 2020.

 - Studies related to dementia prevalence, risk factors, and care interventions in India

 A collection of links to online abstracts/ papers.

 - Important, recent reports from other countries/ world-wide .